Behodler/limbo/documentation/MonetaryPolicy.md

 Flan should have an initial seeding ceremony known as Flan Genesis which establishes the Reference Pair with a large quantity of initial liquidity.
 In addition, the Flan genesis should create PyroTokens of both Flan and the Reference Pair.

 *The pricing of Flan and SCX relies on regular trade in some obscure odd pools.
 For instance, (SCX/FLN; SCX).
-These pools should be deployed as Crossover immediately so that arbitrage profit seekers can drive their prices to equilibrium.*
+These pools should be deployed at Flan Genesis so that arbitrage profit seekers can drive their prices to equilibrium.*

 Once liquidity and price stability is established, the community should aim to purchase CRV tokens by creating a Flan mint stream.
 This can be automated so that a contract fills up with Flan and a user can then trigger a CRV purchase through Uniswap V3 or CRV.
 The rate of purchase should exceed the aggregate value of all other CRV purchases so that as time progresses, the Behodler Ecosystem's clout in the Curve War grows unchecked.
 It might be prudent to list CRV on Behodler and then to stake PyroCRV to accelerate this process.
 In time, a CRV proposal can be wrapped as a LimboDAO proposal to create a Flan pool on Curve.fi in order to help secure Flan price stability.
 Then the tokens minted by such a pool can be staked first as a Crossover token on Limbo and then as a Perpetual token for Flan rewards.
 A Convex-like proxy can be created such that CRV emissions are auto-compounded on the Limbo side.
 The effect of multiple pools of stable coins will be to increase the value of SCX that can be staked on Limbo which raises the natural growth rate of liquidity on Behodler and increases the SCX price.